 Carbon monoxide becomes dangerous when people inhale excessive amounts in the air.
 Carbon monoxide enters the bloodstream and reduces the amount of oxygen that reaches vital tissues and organs, creating a number of possible health problems.
 The health threat from exposure to carbon monoxide is most serious for people who suffer from cardiovascular disease.
 Healthy people are also affected, but it takes more carbon monoxide to affect them.
-Exposure to high carbon monoxide levels can cause loss of eyesight, poor reflexes, diminished learning ability, difficulty in performing complex tasks, and all-around b.
-Lead(Pb)
+Exposure to high carbon monoxide levels can cause loss of eyesight, poor reflexes, diminished learning ability, difficulty in performing complex tasks, and all-around sluggishness.

-(Adopted December 14, 2011) ACRPC Natural Resources sluggishness.
 High enough concentrations of carbon monoxide absorbed into the bloodstream can also lead to death.